 Regulations adopted pursuant to HIPAA include rules addressing several areas.
-Compliance with the new Privacy Rule was required by most covered entities (other than small health plans) by April 2003.
 The final Privacy Rule also extended the scope of enforcement to PHI residing on non-electronic media, such as paper, as well as to email, oral and written communications.
-The regulations under the Security Rule were effective in April 2003, with a compliance date of April 2005.
-Small health plans had until April 2006 to comply with the Security Rule.
-The regulations issued to date have not had a material adverse affect on our business.
-Streamline Health cannot predict the potential impact of new or revised regulations that have not yet been released or made final, or any other regulations.
+Streamline Health cannot predict the potential impact of new or revised regulations that have not yet been released or made final, or any other regulations that might be adopted.
+Congress may adopt legislation that may change, override, conflict with, or preempt the currently issued regulations.
 Additionally, legislation governing the dissemination of patient health information is also from time to time proposed and debated at the state level.
 These laws or regulations, when adopted, could restrict the ability of customers to obtain, use, or disseminate patient health information.
 Streamline Health believes that the features and architecture of Streamline Health's products are such that it currently supports or should be able to make the necessary modifications to its products, if required, to ensure support of the HIPAA regulations, and other legislation or regulations.